 A public research institution in Chapel Hill, NC, the University of North Carolina at Chapel Hill is another institution that is considered a Public Ivy, offering an educational experience that is equivalent to what you might receive at an Ivy League institution—albeit at a more affordable price!

-The Master of Science in economics at the University of North Carolina at Chapel Hill is meant to complement Ph.D. programs from the department.
+The Master of Science in economics at the University of North Carolina at Chapel Hill is meant to complement Ph.D. programs from the Economics Department.
 It includes challenging coursework such as Graduate Microeconomics and Quantitative Methods.
-You can also choose from courses in a field of specialization, with options including health economics, labor economics, international/macroeconomics, industrial organization, econometrics, and microeconomic theory.
+You can also choose from courses in a field of specialization, with options including:

 You will be required to submit a thesis prior to graduation as well as a master’s examination.
-To apply for this highly competitive program, you will need to submit GRE scores, letters of recommendation, a statement of purpose, and a resume detailing your professional experience.
+To apply for this highly competitive graduate degree program, you will need to submit:

 Clemson University